 Get Separate Individual Policies

-In most cases, separate individual policies for each partner provide more flexibility than a joint policy.
+In most cases, separate individual policies for each partner provide more flexibility than any joint arrangement.
 Each policy is owned independently, meaning it survives if the relationship ends.
-If one partner has a health issue that affects their policy, it does not impact the other partner's cover.
+If one partner has a health issue that affects their policy, it does not impact the other partner's cover or premium.
 Separate policies also allow different cover amounts, structures, and beneficiaries for each person.

 2